 Crater Lake National Park

 Crater Lake National Park was established in 1902 and is the fifth-oldest national park in the U.S. It's the only national park in Oregon.
 Crater Lake, the main feature of the park, lies in a caldera formed 7,700 years ago when the volcano, Mount Mazama, erupted and then collapsed.
-At 1,949 feet deep, Crater Lake is the deepest lake in the United States, and it's famous for its clear water and deep blue color (like I saw any of that).
-There are two islands in the lake, Wizard Island to the west and Phantom Ship to the south (southeast).
+At 1,949 feet deep, Crater Lake is the deepest lake in the United States, and it's famous for its clear water and deep blue color (like I saw any of that the first time around).
+There are two islands in the lake, Wizard Island to the west and Phantom Ship to the southeast.

 Park sign